nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi.md

 - RubyGems
 - GCC and Make

+Note: It is possible to run jekyll with docker and there are official images available on Docker Hub.
+However, there are no arm images available at the time of this post so I am going to do this the oldschool way.

 Nothing unusual happening here.
 First off we install ruby and some other prerequisites:

 ```bash